Ozzletroll/TAC-COM/README.md

 ### Installation

 1. Download the latest <a href="https://github.com/Ozzletroll/TAC-COM/releases">release</a>.
-2. If you don't already have it, download and install <a href="https://dotnet.microsoft.com/en-us/download/dotnet/8.0">.NET Desktop Runtime 8</a>.
-3. Install virtual audio cable driver:
+2. Install virtual audio cable driver:
    <a href="https://vb-audio.com/Cable/">VB-Cable Virtual Audio Device</a>
-4. Unzip and run the TAC/COM executable.
+3. Unzip and run the TAC/COM executable.

 ### Setup

 1. Set the TAC/COM input device to your microphone input device.
 2. Set the TAC/COM output device to your virtual audio cable input device.
 3. Select your desired radio profile.
-Each profile features unique transmission click sfx and transmission static.
+Each profile features unique mic click sfx and transmission static.
 4. Set your chosen push-to-talk keybind via the keybind edit button.
 Enable "passthrough" if you want the keybind to reach other apps, otherwise leave it disabled.

 <p align="center">